yogeshpalkar-collab/my-option-chain-dashboard/README.md

-# Secured Option Chain Dashboard (Render Deployment with .env Secret File)
+# Secured Option Chain Dashboard (Render Deployment with .env Secret File, Dual Path Support)

 ## Setup on Render with Secret File
 1. Push this project to GitHub.